Our growing timeline

 Thanks to B8 of Hope, 16 students & young professionals from all over the world participated.
 As part of the workshop, the participants not only sharpened their own negotiations and problem-solving skills but also learned more about Pathways’ bridge-building approach and their pedagogical philosophy.

-Back in 2014, it is Jean-Marc who introduced Mehra to the world of Israeli/Palestinian peace microcosm.
-This introduction is what led to the creation of B8 of Hope, and so we are always avid to hear from Jean-Marc regarding on the ground updates.
+Back in 2014, it was Jean-Marc who introduced Mehra to the world of Israeli/Palestinian peace microcosm.
+This introduction is what led to the creation of B8 of Hope.
+Therefore we are always eager to hear from Jean-Marc regarding updates on the ground updates.

-He is currently on an intense co-working with one of our grantees : the Abu Awwad family Non-Violence center also known as the Karama Center.
-B8 of Hope partly funded the construction for this centre which now hosts many of the activities we sponsor, including activities led by other grantees of ours: Judur/Shorashim/Roots.
+He is currently in an intense co-working with one of our grantees : the Abu Awwad family Non-Violence center also known as the Karama Center.
+B8 of Hope partly funded the construction for this center which now hosts many of the activities we sponsor, including activities led by other grantees of ours: Judur/Shorashim/Roots.

 Jean-Marc has a continuous dialogue with our grantees on the ground.
 In these restrictive travel times, we find much relief & reassurance to have a man of trust on the ground, out there in the field.
 So, we want to extend our gratitude to Jean-Marc!

-SEPTEMBER brought to us glimmers of hope as we met with fellow peace activists around Europe
+In September 2021, we were brought glimmers of hope as we met with fellow peace activists around Europe

-At first we travelled to London where we met and exchanged with 2 inspiring peace builders, Obada Shtaya – from Zimam – and Uri Rosenberg – from Tech2Peace.
+At first, we traveled to London where we met and exchanged with 2 inspiring peace builders, Obada Shtaya – from Zimam – and Uri Rosenberg – from Tech2Peace.
 Both activists navigate their work between the UK and the Holy Land, in pursuit of peace.

-Obada gave us the latest update on his organisation’s activities (see link to clip here) whilst Uri gave us a flavour on the impact that Tech2peace webinars had on their summer (see link to clip here).
+Obada gave us the latest update on his organisation’s activities (see link to clip here) whilst Uri gave us an insight into the impact that Tech2peace webinars had on their summer (see link to clip here).

-We managed to organise a very last minute yet very successful dinner at our favorite Ottolenghi restaurant ROVI, where both peace-builders were invited to join a group of our London friends.
-The evening, we have no doubt, will turn our friends into future supporters as they listened to the 2 admirable change-makers who gave them plenty of food for thoughts.
+We managed to organise a last minute, but nonetheless successful dinner at our favorite Ottolenghi restaurant ROVI, where both peacebuilders were invited to join a group of our London friends.
+The evening, we have no doubt, will turn our friends into future supporters as they listened to the 2 admirable change-makers who gave them plenty things to consider.

-Later in the month our chairwoman Mehra Rimer made a delightful stop over in Paris, where she reconnected with key people in order to re engage talks for future events in Paris.
-Sadly B8 of Hope’s Paris events have stopped since 2018, but there now is a new glimmer of hope in that tunnel.
+Later in the month our chairwoman Mehra Rimer made a delightful stopover in Paris, where she reconnected with key people to re- engage talks for future events in Paris.
+Sadly, B8 of Hope’s Paris events have stopped since 2018, although there is a new glimpse of hope in that area.

-Highlight of the Paris trip was a meeting with John Lyndon, Executive Director of Alliance for Middle East Peace.
+The Highlight of the Paris trip was a meeting with John Lyndon, Executive Director of Alliance for Middle East Peace.
 At B8 of Hope, we encourage synergies and collaborations among members of our pool of grantees.
-This recommendation is something we apply to ourselves as we regularly work with ALLMEP comparing notes and even partnering on actual projects and initiatives.
-To our great honour and joy, Most of B8 of Hope’s grantees are also ALLMEP members!
+This recommendation is something we apply to ourselves as we continually work with ALLMEP comparing notes and even partnering on actual projects and initiatives.
+To our great honour and joy, most of B8 of Hope’s grantees are also ALLMEP members!

 Click here to see ALLMEP’s introduction video.

-And for a grand finale to the beginning of Autumn, we’ve hosted a hybrid party at our B8 of Hope work space!
-A group of students whom we’ve worked with (in the last quarter of 2020) on a former project to raise funds for the Jerusalem Youth Chorus came to our office to watch the JYC online Gala party.
-What fun we’ve had, joining the post Corona hybrid event hype!
+For a grand finale to the beginning of Autumn, we hosted a hybrid party at our B8 of Hope workspace!
+A group of students whom we have worked with in the last quarter of 2020 on a former project to raise funds for the Jerusalem Youth Chorus came to our office to watch the JYC online Gala party.
+Joining the post Corona hybrid event hype was a great fun!

-As a reminder; from Oct to Dec 2020, B8 of Hope collaborated with the Geneva-based initiative Philanthropic Adventures.
-Together we faciliated a workshop ”Peace Philanthropy” for a small group of high-schoolers at B8 of Hope workspace in Geneva.
-The purpose of the workshop was exploring the journey of peace building through the lenses of B8 of Hope whilst learning the skills of philanthropy via the knowledge of Paola Genovese, facilitator at Philanthropic Adventures.
+As a reminder from October to December 2020, B8 of Hope collaborated with the Geneva-based initiative Philanthropic Adventures.
+Together, we facilitated a workshop ”Peace Philanthropy” for a small group of high-schoolers at B8 of Hope workspace in Geneva.
+The workshop’s purpose was exploring the journey of peace building through the lenses of B8 of Hope whilst learning philanthropy via the knowledge of Paola Genovese, facilitator at Philanthropic Adventures.

-Philanthropic Adventures is an educational platform for young people to find information, inspiration and support to take action for social and environmental issues they care about.
+Philanthropic Adventures is an educational platform for young people to find information, inspiration, and support for social and environmental issues they care about.
 Philanthropic Adventures aims to democratise the concept of philanthropy and help young people define their engagement and bring change.
 “Because giving back and giving well is an adventure full of discovery and emotions.”

-Talking of reconnections with friends and supporters, we had the immense honour of hosting Jean-Daniel Ruch, former ambassador of Switzerland to Israel for a dinner in Geneva.
+Whilst on the topic of reconnections with friends and supporters, we had the immense honour of hosting Jean-Daniel Ruch, former ambassador of Switzerland to Israel for a dinner in Geneva.
 Ambassador Ruch has been so supportive of B8 Of Hope throughout his time in Tel-Aviv.
-It was great seeing him after all this – Covid – time.
+It was great seeing him after all this time.

-His support to B8 of Hope had a true impact and our pool of Israeli and Palestinian grantees in the region will sorely miss him – so will we!
+His support to B8 of Hope had a true impact and our pool of Israeli and Palestinian grantees in the region will sorely miss him, as will we!
 We wish him all the best on his new post in Turkey and hope to see him again in Geneva next time he is in town.

 On September 26th, our B8 of Hope Next Gen Youth Group resumed its activities.
 The group composed of international students in European, Canadian and the US universities as well as young professionals aged 18 to 28 are all ‘ex’ B8 of Hope volunteers / interns / events attendees.
-Managed by a small committee of its members, the group runs monthly activities as to stay in touch and promote the community’s involvement and continuous learning in peacebuilding.This first meeting of the academic year included :
+Managed by a small committee of its members, the group runs monthly activities to stay in touch and promote the community’s involvement and continuous learning in peacebuilding.This first meeting of the academic year included :

-The hybrid conference was about Colum McCann‘s masterpiece: Apeirogon, a unique kind of novel based on the true stories of two bereaved Palestinian and Israeli fathers Bassam Aramin and Rami Elhanan.
-Colum, Bassam and Rami joined us from New York, Jericho and Haifa, virtually, on the big screen of Société de Lecture’s beautiful room.
-A large international and Genevois audience was physically present.
+The hybrid conference was about Colum McCann‘s masterpiece: Apeirogon, a unique kind of novel based on the true stories of two bereaved Palestinian and Israeli fathers Bassam Aramin, and Rami Elhanan.
+Colum, Bassam, and Rami joined us from New York, Jericho and Haifa, virtually, on the big screen of Société de Lecture’s beautiful room.
+A large international and Genevan audience was physically present.
 The panel was brilliantly moderated by Philippe Mottaz, prominent Swiss journalist and founder of The Geneva Observer.
 What an honour to be in that room that night!

 An opportunity for B8 of Hope to keep giving visibility to the amazing people-to-people initiatives we support such as Rami and Bassam’s NGO: Parents Circle Families Forum.

-In August, we have had the official presentation of the photo stories produced by the ‘’the Mid East Storytellers’’ workshop participants.
+In August, we had the official presentation of the photo stories produced by theworkshop participants of ‘’the Mid East Storytellers’’ .

 Mid East Storytellers is a platform that explores the stories of Palestinian and Israeli Peace Activists.
 After this year’s explosion of violence and dehumanization, these inspiring activists reflected on: